hoffmangroup/segtools/doc/segtools.rst

 This command generates a new segmentation by remapping the labels in a segmentation according to a mnemonic file.
 Multiple old labels can be mapped to the same new label.
-Immediately djacent segments that have the same new label are merged, so that in the new segmentation, no two consecutive segments have the same label.
+Immediately adjacent segments that have the same new label are merged, so that in the new segmentation, no two consecutive segments have the same label.